Gayleard History, Family Crest & Coats of Arms

 Another 27 words (2 lines of text) are included under the topic Early Gayleard Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gayleard family to the New World and Oceana
+Migration of the Gayleard family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Gayleard or a variant listed above: John Gaylord who settled in Nantasket in 1630; William Gaylord settled there the same year.